HR-CMGT/PRG06-vue-workshop/README.md

 ## What is a Vue component

 A Vue component is a DOM element that can have data and interactivity.
 A Vue component can respond very fast to changes in the state of your app.
-When you declare a Vue component, you can add:

-- **data**: data contains the state of your component.
-For example: `user = "erik"`
-- **methods**: actions that your component can execute, for example: `loadStarWarsData()`

-As we have seen in the presentation, a component can have child components, creating a hierarchy.
-Child components can have:

-- **props**: information that the component receives from a parent component
-- **events**: information that the component broadcasts to parent components
+When you declare a Vue component, you will add **data** (the state of your app) and **methods**.
+Then you will create **bindings** between UI elements and your data.
+You will design how your data flows through your components, using **props** and **events**.

 ## Single file components